LLNL/serac/src/docs/sphinx/user_guide/input_schema.rst

      -
      - |uncheck|
    * - model
-     - The model of material
+     - The model of material (e.g. NeoHookean)
      -
      -
      - |check|